carlynorama/SwiftLIBPNG/README.md

 #### Create a module.modulemap file

 If using the deprecated(?) system-module command this was created for you at the top level, but when using the library.
 This file is what really tells the compiler where to find the library.
-We have choices here, to make a regular header, a shim header, a bridging header, and umbrella header...
+We have choices here, to make a regular header, a shim header, a bridging header, or a umbrella header...
 I've gone with an umbrella header like the SwiftGD repo.

 ```zsh
 cd Sources